hosseind88/conditional-class/README.md

 > adds your conditional classnames to the base classname

-Please consider following this project's author, [Hossein Dindar](https://github.com/hosseind88), and consider starring the project to show your :heart: and support.
+Please follow me and consider starring the project to show your :heart: and support.

 ## Install